wurmlab/SBC361-programming-in-R/practical.md

 }

 ## Now call the function on some data:
 x      <- c(2,3,4,5)
-myMean(x)
+x.mean <- myMean(x)
 ```

+The syntax `functionName <- function(parameter) {code}` is the most common way of defining a function.
+Remember to add the `return()` bit, otherwise the function will compute the code but it won't return anything!

 Now take a look at the following code.
-This code is designed to take a number in seconds, and convert it into hours, minutes and remaining seconds:
+This code is designed to take a number in seconds, and convert it into hours, minutes and remaining seconds (don't worry too much about the computation in the middle):

 ```
 # Input raw number of seconds